TheSpaceCuber/sample-aws-elastic-beanstalk-app-with-terraform/README.md

 ## Troubles faced
 1. Attempts to deploy a React app (static assets only) on EC2 failed due to an issue where the load balance distributes the calls wrongly due to `static/js/mainSOMEHASH.js` having a unique hash, resulting in error 404.
 See issue [here](https://stackoverflow.com/questions/73599420/how-to-update-react-apps-behind-an-aws-load-balancer-without-404-due-to-changing).
 A fix would be to deploy a cloudfront distribution, but that defeats the purpose of the architecture since the static files will that be cached in a S3 bucket.
 If somehow there is a fix for this issue, the script [here](https://github.com/TheSpaceCuber/react-hooks/blob/main/user_data.sh) will serve as ec2 user data to load up an instance properly.

+## Note
+No video was added because `terraform apply` is all that is needed.